7 Genius Questions To Ask At The End Of An Interview

 How many questions should you ask at the end of an interview?

-This will demonstrate your interest in the position along with proving to the hiring manager that you are a well organized/prepared candidate (thus taken seriously).
+Look to ask at least two to three questions at the end of your job interview.
+This will demonstrate your interest in the position and prove to the hiring manager that you are a well-organized/prepared candidate (thus taken seriously).

 What should you say at the end of an interview?